SatishReddy2804/Job-Buddy-AI/README.md

 - **Interview prep** — generates role-specific practice questions across technical, behavioral, and system-design categories
 - Direct apply link when available

+### Skill Developer
+- Analyzes your current skills against all available job postings to identify skill gaps
+- Shows how frequently each missing skill appears as required vs. preferred across jobs
+- Generates personalized learning plans with priority levels (high/medium/low) based on market demand
+- Each plan includes a 4-step learning path (course, project, deep dive, practice) with estimated time and resource types
+- Check off steps as you complete them with per-plan and overall progress tracking
+- Search skill gaps and generate plans for any custom skill you want to learn
+- **Course link icons** on every learning step — a YouTube icon linking to a tutorial and a graduation-cap icon linking to an external course (Coursera, Udemy, edX, etc.), each opening in a new tab with tooltips.
+When real URLs are not provided, demo search links are generated automatically from the step title so every card always has working resource links.

 ### Analytics Dashboard
 - Application funnel: applied → viewed → interview → offer with conversion rates at each stage
 - Pipeline breakdown showing distribution across all stages